 Smoked Turkey Sandwich with Avocado and Pesto

 Refrigerator:

-If you’ve enjoyed this recipe, please take a moment to leave a five-star review below.
+If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

-A stacked smoked turkey sandwich with avocado and pesto.
+A sliced and stacked smoked turkey sandwich.

+Smoked Turkey Sandwich with Avocado and Pesto